AI Email Drafts: Best Practices & Tips

 - Tool access: Search, Maps, Knowledge

 Without profiles: Configure every email.
-With profiles: Select "Client Communications" → Generate.
+With profiles: Select "Client Communications" and generate.

 AI can hallucinate facts or get tone wrong.
 Always read before sending.